 During the 2004/2005 academic year, GIES was combined with the Women’s Center to form the Women’s and Gender Equity Resource Center (WGERC).
 The WGERC continued to offer resource and referral services to the LGBTQ+ student population and carried on established GIES programs such as Coming Out Week and Gay Awareness Week in the fall and spring semesters.
 In September 2007, the WGERC was divided into a stand-alone Women’s Resource Center and the Gender Issues Education Center (GIEC) in the Division of Student Affairs.
 For the first time in Texas A&M University history, an office (GIEC) was formed with a sole mission focus on LGBTQ+ programming and serving as a resource and referral center for LGBTQ+ Aggies and their ally peers.
 The GIEC doors opened on September 1, 2007 in Cain Hall.

-The GLBT Resource Center is a resource and referral center dedicated to providing a safe and affirming location on campus for all students regardless of sexual orientation and gender identity or expression.
-The Center maintains an extensive library of books, periodicals and media utilized by Aggies conducting research in the fields of sexuality and gender studies.
+The LGBTQ+ Pride Center is a resource and referral center dedicated to providing a safe and affirming location on campus for all students regardless of sexual orientation and gender identity or expression.
+The Center maintains an extensive library of books, periodicals, and media utilized by Aggies conducting research in the fields of sexuality and gender studies.
 The Center is responsible for multiple annual campus-wide educational programs/events including Coming Out Week, LGBT Awareness Week, LGBT Health Week, and Transgender Day of Remembrance.
 The Center also advises and partners with Texas A&M University Administrators on issues impacting the LGBTQ+ community.

-Programs facilitated by the GLBT Resource Center have been a part of Texas A&M University’s commitment to diversity, education and safety for well over a decade.
-The staff of the GLBT Resource Center fosters collaborative partnerships with departments across campus and in the community in order to make Aggieland a safe and welcoming space for every Aggie every day.
+Programs facilitated by the LGBTQ+ Pride Center have been a part of Texas A&M University’s commitment to diversity, education, and safety for well over a decade.
+The staff of the LGBTQ+ Pride Center fosters collaborative partnerships with departments across campus and in the community in order to make Aggieland a safe and welcoming space for every Aggie every day.
 As resources for marginalized populations increase, we continue to support the overall Mission and Purpose of Texas A&M University.